v8/v8.dev/src/blog/v8-release-89.md

 In the under-application case, the remaining parameters get assigned to the `undefined` value.
 In the over-application case, the remaining arguments can be either accessed by using the rest parameter and the `Function.prototype.arguments` property, or they are simply superfluous and ignored.
 Many web and Node.js frameworks nowadays use this JS feature to accept optional parameters and create a more flexible API.

 Until recently, V8 had a special machinery to deal with arguments size mismatch: the arguments adaptor frame.
 Unfortunately, argument adaption comes at a performance cost and is commonly needed in modern front-end and middleware frameworks.
-It turns out that with a clever design (like reversing the order of the arguments in the stack), we can remove this extra frame, simplify V8 codebase and get rid of almost the entire overhead.
+It turns out that with a clever design (like reversing the order of the arguments in the stack), we can remove this extra frame, simplify the V8 codebase, and get rid of the overhead almost entirely.

 ![Performance impact of removing the arguments adaptor frame, as measured through a micro-benchmark.](/_img/v8-release-89/perf.svg)